-We are making a 20-minute documentary film that tells the story of deer 139’s migration and the researcher who mapped it.
+This adventure documentary film tells the story of deer 139’s migration and a researcher attempt to travel that same path.

 University of Wyoming research scientist and adventurer-at-heart Samantha (Sam) Dwinnell knows the Wyoming Range mule deer herd as well as anyone.
 She has spent the last five years on the ground capturing and collaring mule deer to track where individuals go, how they connect with the landscape, and how that relationship affects their survival and reproduction.
 Sam’s work shows wintering mule deer are utterly dependent on their ability to access distant, productive, high-elevation summer ranges via migration.

 Her findings have significant implications for conservation.
 This film moves these concepts and discoveries from the academic literature into the public consciousness.